Welcome! I’m Carrie Forrest, MBA, MPH in Nutrition, creator of Clean Eating Kitchen.

-By this time, I was in my late 20s and I was really looking for a magic bullet to help me with my chronic panic attacks, migraines, fatigue, weight gain, and lack of a menstrual cycle.
-I saw Alicia Silverstone on the Oprah show talking about her new vegan book.
+My health journey has not been easy.
+At first, I was really looking for a magic bullet to help me with my chronic panic attacks, migraines, fatigue, weight gain, and lack of a menstrual cycle.
+I saw Alicia Silverstone on the Oprah show back around 2010 talking about her new vegan book.
 I grabbed a copy, thinking that maybe a plant-based diet was the key.

 I took things too far by jumping on the super-strict vegan bandwagon, thinking that this diet would be the answer to all my health problems.
 While I benefited from adding more vegetables to my diet, I ultimately decided that such a strict diet was not supportive to my mental or physical health.
 Read more about why I stopped being vegan.